engwbc/engwbc.github.io/README.md

 * Participated in the planning of a standardised Pan-Asian imputation pipeline to improve precision medicine across Asia.
 * Developed an awareness of common issues in other Asian countries regarding sharing genomic data.

-***AI in Genomics Medicine*** - Seminar hosted by British Embassy Bangkok, 2025
+***AI in Genomics Medicine*** - Seminar hosted by British Embassy Bangkok with guest speakers from Genomics England and Incubator for AI (ai.gov.uk), 2025
-* Explored the successes and challenges, both technical and policy-based, that Genomics England faced in AI applications in healthcare.
+* Explored the successes and challenges, both technical and policy-based, for AI applications in British healthcare and research.

 ***AWS Public Sector Day Thailand*** - Seminar hosted by AWS, 2024